 This information only applies to people in debt in Scotland; if you live in England, Wales or Northern Ireland the action your creditors can take is different.

 Most court action is started in the sheriff court, but for larger or more complex cases the creditor may start a case in the Court of Session.

-For debts regulated by the Consumer Credit Act, the creditor must have sent you a default notice and given you at least 14 days to reply before they can start court action.
+For debts regulated by the Consumer Credit Act, the creditor must have already sent you a default notice and given you at least 14 days to comply before starting court action.

-If you ignore the summons or initial writ, or if you don’t make the payment that’s asked for in a decree, your creditor can begin diligence to recover the debt.
+If you ignore the claim or initial writ, or if you don’t make the payment that’s asked for in a decision/decree, your creditor can begin diligence to recover the debt.

 Decrees are the Scottish equivalent of money judgments, known as County Court judgments (CCJs), in England, Wales and Northern Ireland.